ErlingSigurdson/Drv7SegQ595/README.md

                   * Pin numbers must correspond to the pin numbering specified
                   * by the Arduino core you're using.
                   *
-                  * The first one of these arguments (1st position pin) is required.
+                  * The first one of these arguments (1st position-control pin) is required.
                   * Subsequent arguments are optional.
                   * The driver will be configured to control the number of positions
                   * equal to the number of arguments that weren't omitted.